teklab-de/tekbase-installscript-linux/README.md

 # TekBASE - Installscript for Linux
 ![TekBASE 8.X](https://img.shields.io/badge/TekBASE-8.X-green.svg) ![License OPL v1.0](https://img.shields.io/badge/License-OPL_v1.0-blue.svg)

 TekBASE install script for Debian, Ubuntu, OpenSuSE, Centos and Fedora.
 This script sets up your server completely.
 Apache, PHP, MySQL/MariaDB, ProFTP and Teamspeak can be installed with one click.
 It is checked whether Plesk, Confixx or ... is used on the server and configured accordingly.
-More informations about TekBASE at  [TekLab.de](https://teklab.de)
+TekBASE is a server management software for clans, communities and service providers with an online shop, billing system, and reminder system.
+More information at [TekLab.de](https://teklab.de)

 ## Installation
 Under "Releases" you will find the download for your TekBASE version.